joachim-n/drupal-core-development-project/README.md

 ```
 $ cd drupal-dev

 # Create a folder in which to store git clones, which Composer will symlink in.
 $ mkdir repos
 $ cd repos

 # Clone Drupal core, to whatever branch you like.
 $ git clone --branch 9.2.x https://git.drupalcode.org/project/drupal.git

 # Go back to the project root.
 $ cd ..

+# Install packages with Composer.
 $ composer install

+# Symlink the Composer vendor folder into the Drupal core clone.
+This is so that
+# code in Drupal core that expects it there works correctly.
 $ ln -s PATH-TO-PROJECT-FOLDER/vendor repos/drupal/vendor
 ```